GiuseppeMP/JacocoMultiModuleReport/README.md

-# Jacoco Maven Multi Module Configuration
+# Jacoco Maven Multi Module Configuration Example

 This project contains a minimal configuration for JaCoCo report aggregator with Java.